jxhnthan/john/_posts/2023-11-21-passwordgenerator.markdown

 [Password Generator App](https://password-generator-khaki-omega-98.vercel.app/)

 ## What's the rationale?
-I wanted to create a web application capable of swiftly generating robust passwords without the need for external websites.
+I wanted to create a web application capable of swiftly generating robust passwords without the need to rely on external websites.